rccyx/thyx/README.md

 ## Guide

-Want a fast mental model of what this is, what SDDM is, and how recovery works?
-Read [this](./docs/guide.md).
+Want a fast mental model of what this is, will it work for you, what's SDDM, TTY recovery, etc?
+Read the [guide](./docs/guide.md).

 ## Installation